 |5||The current month’s maintenance fee||5,000||To be paid in advance|

 |6||Fire insurance premium||15,000|

-When you are looking for an apartment, the vast majority of housing information is available only in Japanese, so consult with a Japanese friend or acquaintance, or a senior international student who is well versed in life in Japan, before you settle on an apartment.
-It’s also important to actually visit apartments so you can check the surrounding environment and ascertain things like noise levels.
+The vast majority of housing information is available only in Japanese, so consult with Japanese friends or acquaintances, or senior international students well informed about housing situations in Japan, before you decide an apartment.
+It’s also important to actually visit apartments of interest, so you can check the surrounding environment, such as noise levels.